 This part’s simple, just do these things in order:

 Note that antennas work best outdoors, mounted as high as possible, away from obstructions like buildings, trees and (especially) power lines.
+But, in a pinch, a tree can be a decent "readymade tower," especially if you're mobile and planning to transmit from a hill.
 Remember, antennas conduct electricity well, so really do stay away from power lines and don't broadcast during electrical storms unless you've properly grounded your antenna.
 And try not to touch your antenna while broadcasting – especially for transmitters with more than 15 watts

 There's no perfection here.
 It's more important to broadcast than to have the perfect broadcast.
 So do your best to find a good location and go.